dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

     ```
     After these settings are applied all the adpaters will start writing to both primary and secondary indices simultaneously.
 Reads will still happen from the primary indices.

-3. The following steps should be repeated for each value of the following values of <app_name> -  'apps', 'cases', 'case_search', 'domains', 'forms', 'groups', 'sms', 'users'.
+3. The following steps should be repeated for each value of the following values of <index_cname> -  'apps', 'cases', 'case_search', 'domains', 'forms', 'groups', 'sms', 'users'.

     1. Start the reindex process
         ```
-        ./manage.py elastic_sync_multiplexed start <app_name>
+        ./manage.py elastic_sync_multiplexed start <index_cname>
         ```
         It is advised to run the reindex command in a tmux session as it might take a long time and can be detached/re-attached as needed for monitoring progress.